aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

       mgmt_ip: 172.16.1.12/24
 ```

-Initially the default gateway for the management interface of all devices in DC1 is defined.
+Initially, the default gateway for the management interface of all devices in DC1 is defined.

 The following section defines the spine layer:

-- A number of default settings that apply to all nodes with the device type `spine`:
+- Several default settings that apply to all nodes with the device type `spine`:
-  - `platform` references default settings defined in AVD that are specific to certain switch platforms.
+  - `platform` references default settings defined in AVD specific to certain switch platforms.
   - `loopback_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for Loopback0.
   - `bgp_as` defines the BGP AS number.
   - `bgp_defaults` defines generic BGP settings.
 - `nodes` defines the actual spine switches, using the hostnames defined in the inventory.
   - `id` is used to calculate the various IP addresses, for example, the IPv4 address for the Loopback0 interface.
-In this case dc1-spine1 will get the IPv4 address 10.255.0.1/27 assigned to the Loopback0 interface.
+In this case, dc1-spine1 will get the IPv4 address 10.255.0.1/27 assigned to the Loopback0 interface.
   - `mgmt_ip` defines the IPv4 address of the management interface.
-As stated earlier Ansible will perform name lookup when using the hostnames specified in the inventory, unless using the `ansible_host` option.
-However there is no automatic mechanism to grab the result of the name lookup and use that to generate the configuration of the actual management interface.
+As stated earlier, Ansible will perform name lookups using the hostnames specified in the inventory unless using the `ansible_host` option.
+However, there is no automatic mechanism to grab the result of the name lookup and use that to generate the management interface configuration.

-The next section covers the L3 leaf switches.
+The following section covers the L3 leaf switches.
 Significantly more settings need to be set compared to the spine switches:

 ```yaml
 l3leaf: